Kris Shaw

 Chief Marketing Officer

+It really felt like the right time to break out on my own, after spending most of my career at much bigger companies like BBC, MTV & Soho House.
 After several years creating digital content for BBC 6 Music & Radio 1, I moved over to MTV to head up their newly created social team.
-I was then given the chance to start the Soho House digital journey from scratch and stayed with them as the brand grew to the hospitality behemoth that it is is today.
-I was very lucky to be offered the chance to join Porter & Sail as their CMO and hopefully help them on their journey to totally transform the world of hotel travel.
-Watch this space!
+I was then given the chance to start the Soho House digital journey from scratch and stayed with them as the brand grew to the hospitality behemoth that it is today.

 You started out in digital just as digital itself started, what was it that initially piqued your interest?

 I wanted to be a journalist, but even way back then the print industry looked a little bit shaky.
-My journalism school was a one stop shop for editorial, web production, video editing and design – it was great to learn a little bit of everything.
+My journalism school was a one stop shop for editorial, web production, video editing and design -- it was great to learn a little bit of everything.

 You studied English, then Journalism at MA level, did you imagine your career would take this direction?